awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

    analyticsService = AWSAnalyticsService()

-Now your app is setup to provide session and demographic analytics automatically when launched.
+Now your app is set up to provide session and demographic analytics automatically when launched.

 Run the Project and Validate Results
 ------------------------------------